 Senior citizens in the US can access Medicare and Medicaid programs run by the federal government.
 Notably, Medicare is divided into four parts, where each part ensures a specific healthcare need.
 The first part takes care of hospital insurance.
 In particular, this covers home healthcare as well as hospitalization.

 The second part of Medicare includes medical insurance.
 Here, visits to the doctor and X-rays are covered.
 However, this plan is premium, unlike the first part, which is free.
 The third part of Medicare provides better care, but it comes at a higher cost.
 Lastly, part four of Medicare includes coverage for prescription drugs.
+Make sure you take the time to research what medicare covers to make sure you make the best choice.

 Nonetheless, seniors have the option of opting for private insurers for a wider scope of coverage.
 The private sector provides various types of coverage which include: